 Recently I have come across an article which lightened my sight, even though, from the original post Discussion on Whether It’s Good or Evil I have asked about the origins and development of ethics.
-And in this article Where Does Morality Come From? still couldn’t answer how does it develop.
+And in this article Where Does Morality Come From? still couldn’t answer how it develops.

-Long before I have assumed this assumption: The society is based on a “profit chain” structure, where people do whatever good or bad is sourced from thus thing can benefit them or detriment them.
+Long before I have this assumption: The society is based on a “profit chain” structure, that people do whatever good or bad is ultimately sourced from thus things that can benefit them, or detriment them.

-I can’t figure sometimes somebody’s motive upon their actions, is he doing this because it’s a right thing to do or is he plotting something else?
+I can’t figure sometimes somebody’s motive from their actions, is he doing this because it’s a right thing to do or is he plotting something else?

-We encounter this situation regularly, we don’t read minds we don’t know their motives, thus the inquiring of why they do it and how they do it.
+We encounter this situation regularly, we don’t read minds we don’t know their motives, thus the inquiries of why they do it and how they do it.

 I don’t know, is it real?
 Is ethics based on this kind of “profit chain”?
 It looks a bit similar to Naturalism, which believes that there is moral facts and it’s like the laws of physics, ethics has some unbreakable laws too.

 It’s similar but first on the viewpoint I personally don’t believe Naturalism because there’s no such thing as the laws of ethics, no, ethics can be broken, and humans are most usually the committer.
 But is there a “profit chain”?
 Here lies unknown.
 It makes sense if there’s a profit chain to direct people’s actions rather than some mumble unbreakable laws of ethics.